timschneeb/zygote-injection-toolkit/README.md

 If you would like to make changes to the source code, instead clone the repository using `git clone` and run `pip install -e .`.
 This will install it in [development mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
 ### Usage
 Make sure USB debugging is enabled and ADB is running (this can be done by running `adb start-server`, or almost any other ADB command).
-Then simply run `python -m zygote_injection_toolkit`
+Then simply run `python -m zygote_injection_toolkit`.
+If the exploit runs successfully, you should have a reverse shell on port 1234 (on your host and the Android device), running with `system` priviledges.
+It will also automatically attempt to force-enable OEM unlocking.
 ### About the exploit
 **This is not a root exploit!**  It is not possible to run apps requiring root, or install any Magisk modules.
 If you are already rooted, then you do not need to run this exploit.